-Councillor Peter Lamb - (Leader of the Council)

-We did modify the proposal following Councillor's Fiveash's request, which amended the decision to 'mothball' them as opposed to progress them into something else.
-We are continuing to try and find ways to preserve all 4 sites or bring some back depending on what options are presented.
-I would heartedly encourage every person in the community to go through the council's budget in detail as people will be surprised just how challenging the current situation is.
-Just over 10 years' ago we had a budget 3 times that we do now.
-The fact that we are still able to pick up people's bins weekly is remarkable.
-When we consulted that was the issue that residents were most keen on preserving over all other considerations.
-I am happy for people to look through the budget and we will consider suggestions.
-This is the first set of cuts carried out in 7 years, triggered by the pandemic and we have not been left with any other option and it is not being done because we want to but because we have to.
+Questioner's Name Name of Councillor Responding I believe in the Play Service and I time and life skills.
+I want children to believe in young people.
+Mental continue to enjoy them safely.
+Long may health are Covid are big issues but the adventure playgrounds last in when children have room to play whatever form. those issues are reduced.
+The parents get involved too and the service assists parents as well as the children.
+Robin Burnham - Bewbush Councillor Peter Lamb -(Leader of the Council) Councillor Fiveash opposed the cuts and closures of the adventure We did modify the proposal following playgrounds.
+He fought and won an Councillor's Fiveash's request, which agreement from Peter Lamb to keep amended the decision to 'mothball' them the equipment in Bewbush and as opposed to progress them into Broadfield adventure playgrounds something else.
+We are continuing to try and to see if within the budget there and find ways to preserve all 4 sites or was a way to keep the adventure bring some back depending on what playgrounds going.
+I would stress options are presented.
+I would heartedly that in order to keep the adventure encourage every person in the playgrounds going we do need the community to go through the council's professionals with jobs to do this and budget in detail as people will be Crawley has the highest level of surprised just how challenging the unemployment.
+The council's budget current situation is.
+Just over 10 years' (which comes from us) is available ago we had a budget 3 times that we do on the council's website and the now.
+The fact that we are still able to pick public are going to look at ways to up people's bins weekly is remarkable. find the finance for the sites: it needs When we consulted that was the issue to be for all 4 sites.
+Can I have an that residents were most keen on assurance from the council that preserving over all other considerations.
+I when these suggestions from the am happy for people to look through the public are brought in with regards to budget and we will consider suggestions. the finance to be found that they are This is the first set of cuts carried out in 7 considered please? years, triggered by the pandemic and we have not been left with any other option and it is not being done because we want to but because we have to.
+We have already allowed the public to have its voice and will continue to do so.
+Supplementary Question -We will consider suggestions but we For clarification was that a 'yes' that cannot stop council decisions in February the council will let the public have its where it will impact on delivery of voice? services and quality of life.

-Supplementary Question -

-For clarification was that a 'yes' that the council will let the public have its voice?

 I live in Bewbush and myself and other residents were not aware of the consultation, not a phone call or leaflet.